felixn95/oil-palm-detection/README.md

 ## 4. Preprocessing and Explorative Data Analysis (EDA)
 Some Adjustments to the dataset were necessary for optimal processing.
 To understand and validate the dataset, we employed the [Data Gradient Library](https://docs.deci.ai/data-gradients/index.html).
 Content located in the [data_processing](https://github.com/felixn95/oil-palm-detection/tree/main/data_processing) folder, with two notebooks:
 - 01: general necessary preprocessing and some exploration.
-- 02: exploring the labeled confidence score and it's affection.
+- 02: exploring the labeled confidence score and its affection.

 ## 5. Model Training and Tracking
 Model training was conducted using [fastai](https://docs.fast.ai/vision.learner.html).
 We experimented with various pre-trained models, adjusting epochs and learning rates for fine-tuning.
 For model visualization, comparison, monitoring, and collaboration, we used [NeptuneAI](https://docs.neptune.ai/about/intro/).
 Training, decentralized across team members using Colab (due to GPU), was centrally tracked using NeptuneAI.
 Training notebooks are available in the [model_training](https://github.com/felixn95/oil-palm-detection/tree/main/model_training) folder.